 Due to the competitive nature of Summer Undergraduate Research Program, the following suggestions should be taken into consideration when preparing an application; however adhering to these recommendations does not guarantee acceptance into the program.

-- Give yourself adequate time to complete the application.
-Responses to open-ended questions should have a thoughtful, detailed response that shows the applicant is: 1) interested in gaining research experience in diverse aspects of cancer research and 2) has reviewed the FHCRC’s Faculty Page to learn more about the investigators who work at the FHCRC's Public Health Sciences Division and the types of research conducted.
+Give yourself adequate time to complete the application.
+Responses to open-ended questions should have a thoughtful, detailed response that shows the applicant is: 1) interested in gaining research experience in diverse aspects of cancer research and 2) has reviewed the Labs/Projects page to learn more about the specific research interests of Fred Hutch faculty who work in the Public Health Sciences Division.
 Students should proofread their application thoroughly for accuracy and completeness before submitting.

-- Applicants are strognly encouraged to ask a friend(s), professor(s), and/or faculty advisor(s) to review their statement of research interests and career goals.
+Applicants are strongly encouraged to ask a friend(s), professor(s), and/or faculty advisor(s) to review their statement of research interests and career goals.
 When writing a personal statement, the author should respond to the following key points:

-- How does the FHCRC's Cancer Research Internship for NMSU Graduate Students fit in with your career goals
+How does the Cancer Research Internship for NMSU Graduate Students support or enhance your career goals?

-- Request an informative letter(s) of recommendation.
-An informative letter will highlight the courses you have taken, your quality as a student compared to other students, accomplishments achieved, and how this program will further your educational/career goals.
+Request an informative letter(s) of recommendation.
+An informative letter will highlight the courses you have taken, your quality as a student compared to your peers, accomplishments achieved, and how this program will further your educational/career goals.
 When requesting a letter of recommendation, the applicant should:

-- Submit your letter of recommendation request in writing.
-Giving your references a copy of your resume and/or the following information: a) the name of the program to which you are applying and a brief description of what the program entails; b) the name of the sponsoring institution; c) a brief description of how the program fits in with your career goals; and d) a brief description of what you will contribute to the program and how you will benefit from participating.
-The last and possibly most important information to convey is: e) when the letter is due, to whom the letter should be addressed, and the options for submitting the letter, i.e. via email, fax, or mailing address.
+Submit your letter of recommendation request in writing.
+Giving your references a copy of your resume and/or the following information: a) the name of the program you are applying to and a brief description of what the program entails; b) the name of the host institution; c) an explanation as to how the program supports your academic and career goals; and d) a brief description of the ways in which you will contribute to the program and how you will benefit from participating.
+The last and possibly most important information to convey is: e) when the letter is due, to whom the letter should be addressed, and submission methods, i.e. online, email, fax, or mailing address.

-- The last and most important gesture to consider when requesting a recommendation letter is often the most overlooked.
-In short; send your reference(s) a handwritten NOTE OF THANKS!
+The last and most important task after requesting a recommendation letter is often the most overlooked; send your reference(s) a handwritten note of thanks!